kavezo/ZipZap/README.md

     - set comment
     - set leader
     - set background (only two backgrounds are available, but...)
-- buying things from the shop
+- buying things from the shop (api/shop.py)
     - spending items to get items
     - spending gems to get packs
     - you can get megucas too, but they won't show up in your present box and instead you'll just have them
-    - but you can't get formation sheets yet

 ### Currently missing functions:
 - can't recover AP
 - can't lock or sell memoria
 - you can't clear any missions or accept their rewards
-- mirrors, quests, and team-making are entirely nonfunctional
+- mirrors and quests are entirely nonfunctional

 ### What's next?
 I coded very fast, and very not well, because I wanted to get as many features out before the 30th.
 Code quality is still